GitJeffreySim/dsiprojects/project_2/README.md

 There are 19 numerical continuous features (excluding `SalePrice`) and from analyzing the plots above, we observed two distinct points:

 1. Some features had a linear relation with saleprice so we will select these.
 However, these features had a lot of outliers (as shown in the extent of the red shaded area in the regplot and number of data points above the max. threshold on the stripplot).
-We decided to set a threshold for each selected feature to identify the outliers, then impute the outliers with the mean of the population since the median is not too far off from the mean.
+We decided to set a threshold for each selected feature to identify the outliers, then drop the outliers.
 These included:

 `LotFrontage` `LotArea` `BsmtFinSF1` `BsmtUnfSF` `TotalBsmtSF` `1stFlrSF` `GrLivArea` `GarageArea` `OpenPorchSF`

 There are 3 border line features where the number of zeros is over or close to 50% of the population (i.e. 2050/2 = 1025).
 Upon consulting the data dictionary on their description, it seemed logical that these features may have zero values.
 For example, if there is no WoodDeck in the house, this value would be zero.
-Thus, we decided to impute these with the mean of the population as well.
+Thus, we decided to leave these as zeros.

 `MasVnrArea` `2ndFlrSF` `WoodDeckSF`